top of page

 Books to be discussed in 2025:

-• March 18th: Slime: How Algae Created Us, Plague Us and Just Might Save Us, by Ruth Kassinger
+• March 18th: Slime: How Algae Created Us, Plagues Us and Just Might Save Us, by Ruth Kassinger

 • April 15th: National Poetry Month--Share a favorite nature-themed poem